Fx386483710/WiFi_RSS_RTT_Dataset_for_Model_Selection/README.md

 To create a dataset with open data certificate

-1) Upload data files into the data/ directory.
+1) Upload <b>data files</b> into the <b>data/</b> directory.

-2) For each file uploaded you need to add a .data file in the data directory that specifies the metadata for the file, this file should look like the examples and contain the following fields.
+2) For each file uploaded you need to add a <b>.data</b> file in the data directory that specifies the metadata for the file, this file should look like the examples and contain the following fields.
 Note that the category <b>must not</b> be changed from data.

 ```
 category: data